theak/stove/readme.md

 ## app.py
 Optional flask server for recording images and recallibrating QR code. "flask run" to start.
 Deploy w/ gunicorn and nginx.

+## save.py [on/off]
+Saves current image to img/ folder with on/off state prepended.
+Usage: "python save.py [on/off]"

+## test.py
+Runs detection on all of the saved images in the img/ folder.